-The first step is towards net zero success is working out how carbon intensive your pub or bar currently is.
+The first step is towards net zero success is working out how carbon intensive your restaurant currently is.
 By calculating what your actual emissions are and where they are coming from, you will get a baseline understanding of where you are currently at compared to average levels in the UK.